Bachelor of Science with a major in Applied Exercise Science

 - Recognize the importance of ethically-grounded care for diverse clients, patients and/or athletes.

-- Successfully challenge entry-level professional certification examinations from the American College of Sports Medicine and/or the National Strength and Conditioning Association.
+- Successfully challenge accredited national certification examinations from the American College of Sports Medicine and/or the National Strength and Conditioning Association.

 Tuition and Fees